AaronBecker/aaronbecker.github.com/_posts/2012-05-23-operational-semantics-and-the-law.markdown

 interpretation that they acquire real-world significance, and often there are multiple competing plausible ways of interpreting a given law.
-While there is much debate between competing schools of legal interpretation, Siracuse claimed that judges probably tend to make their decisions for personal ideological reasons and rationalize a consistent interpretive framework after the fact.
+While there is much debate between competing schools of legal interpretation, Siracusa claimed that judges probably tend to make their decisions for personal ideological reasons and rationalize a consistent interpretive framework after the fact.
 I'm inclined to agree with him.